15 Pieces Of Advice From Emanuel Valeri & Tania Kehlet

 Emanuel Valeri & Tania Kehlet are one of the most loved standard dancers.
 Their long career has been filed with great results both in Amateur and Professional division.
 Among their best results are titles like Blackpool Amateur champions and WDSF World and European Professional Standard champions – WDC & WDSF.

-In our podcast with Emanuel & Tania, we have discussed many things, but here are 15 pieces of advice from them:
+In our podcast with them, we have discussed many things, but…

 1. Don’t talk more than you dance.
 We need to use the body, not the mouth.